Easy chocolate digestive truffle recipe

 Granted, they might not be exactly the same as the ones you get in-store.
 But, they're still delicious and seem really indulgent despite the small price tag.

 The taste and simplicity of these digestive truffles will see you wanting to batch-make them in the hundreds, whether as thoughtful gifts for others or as post-study treats for yourself.
 You deserve it.

-How to make your chocolate truffles
+How to make truffles with digestive biscuits

-- 16 digestive biscuits
+- 16 digestive biscuits (£0.41)

-- 1 can (395g) of condensed milk
+- 1 can (397g) of condensed milk (£1.00).

-- Add the entire can of condensed milk and stir, until thoroughly combined.
+- Add the entire can of condensed milk and stir until thoroughly combined.
 Chill in the fridge for around 20–30 minutes.

 - Put a couple more tablespoons of drinking chocolate powder in a bowl for dusting (optional).